siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-servicenow/overview.md

 ## History

+### Version 1.1.11

+* **Replica Server Name field addition**: The index.js file now contains a replica server name field.
+Entering any non-empty string value in this field will enable the read-only replica.
+* **Support for CHANGE_REQUEST normalized type**: A new normalized type  CHANGE_REQUEST has been added.
+In the value stream management page, this normalized type will be visible in the type filter for the ServiceNow plug-in integration.
+* **Bug fix**: The planned start and end date provided when creating the change request through the automation task did not match when reviewed in the ServiceNow application after the task was executed.
+This problem is fixed.
+* **Enhancements in integration page**: The Add Integration page now shows an error if you specify an invalid JSON format in the Resource Types and Sys_params fields.

 ### Version 1.1.10

 * All scheduled events have been combined into a single unified event, improving performance.
 This reduces redundancy and simplifies configuration for users.